Jwatts30/lambdatest/README.md

-# lambdatest
+##Instructions

-Instructions
+* Clone the code

-Clone the code
+* cd docker-boto3

-cd docker-boto3
+* chmod 777 shell.sh

-chmod 777 shell.sh
+* ./shell.sh "www.facebook.com"

-./shell.sh "www.facebook.com"
+* it will give 2 s3 url

-it will give 2 s3 url
+##Improvement

-Improvement
+* Need to use multi stage to decrease image size
-Need to use multi stage to decrease image size
+* Need to work on way to provide access key for aws

-Need to work on way to provide access key for aws
+* To spin the container in parallelly need to use docker compose